jonmajorc/jonmajorc.me/src/content/conference-tips-react-rally-2018/index.md

 Introduce yourself and engage in a conversation beside the person.
 Standing face-to-face makes it a one-on-one conversation that warns off others.
-So be sure to leave an opening for a person to join -- the awesome bearded Kyle Shevlin shared that tip!
+So be sure to leave an opening for a person to join -- the awesome bearded Kyle Shevlin <a href="https://twitter.com/kyleshevlin" class="box-shadow-twitter">(@kyleshevlin)</a> shared that tip!
 I personally made it an effort to continue this practice the rest of the conference when talking to anyone.
 I noticed it worked well too!
 I met many more developers when doing this because others felt accepted to join the conversation.